Angels (Robbie Williams song)

-Writing
+Authorship

-In 2011, Robbie Williams said he wrote "Angels" with his collaborator Guy Chambers in 25 minutes about his aunt and uncle.
-By his account, he and Chambers were sitting outside a cafe watching a water fountain, which inspired them to write the chorus.
+Robbie Williams said he wrote "Angels" with his collaborator Guy Chambers in 25 minutes.
+By his account, he and Chambers were sitting outside a café watching a water fountain, which inspired them to write the chorus.
 In 2016, Williams said: "It was the first of our songs that we wrote together.
 We could tell and hoped and prayed that we got something incredibly special."
-Williams expressed irritation that some assumed Chambers was the sole author.
+He expressed irritation that some assumed Chambers was the sole author.
+Chambers said he wrote the music, and Williams the lyrics and melody: "It was very equal.
+Rob knew exactly what he wanted to say, and how he wanted to say it."

-The Irish singer-songwriter Ray Heffernan asserts that he wrote the first version of "Angels" in Paris in 1996, after his partner had a miscarriage.
-According to Heffernan, he met Williams in a pub by chance in Dublin.
-He showed him an incomplete version of the song, and that week the two recorded a studio demo.
+According to the Irish singer-songwriter Ray Heffernan, "Angels" was based on an earlier song written by him.
+Heffernan says he met Williams in a pub by chance in Dublin in 1996, and played him an incomplete version comprising the first verse, some of the chorus and some of the second verse.
+That week, the two recorded a studio demo.
 Williams confirmed that he had recorded a demo with Heffernan but said he rewrote the song significantly with Chambers.
+He has never confirmed that Heffernan wrote the song, calling him a "fantasist".
+Heffernan believes that Williams was seeking recognition as a songwriter at the time, and to have credited Heffernan would have damaged Williams's credibility.

-Before the song's release, Heffernan accepted an offer from Williams's management to buy the rights for £7,500.
+Before the song's release, Heffernan accepted an offer from Williams to buy the rights.
+According to Heffernan, he was initially offered £2,500, which rose to £7,500 when he asked for a writing credit.
+He said: "I was mostly thrilled.
+That’s what you're supposed to do, right?
+Sell your songs to pop stars."
 He is thanked in the UK CD2 single liner notes.
 Williams said: "We could have gone to court, and it all would have been down to whether what way the judge wakes up that day out of bed ...
 So I gave him some money, and he went away."
-In 2011, Heffernan said: "For a long time, I was angry about this, but as you get older you see things differently ... the 'Angels' connection has opened doors to publishing companies and earned me a few quid."

-Chart performance

-"Angels" was the 38th-best-selling single of 1997 in the UK and the 26th of 1998.
-It was the 34th-bestselling UK single of the decade.
-Despite only reaching a peak of No. 4, it is Williams's bestselling UK single and according to Official UK Charts Company figures passed the million sales mark in June 2009, with a combination of both physical and download sales.
-It has sold 1.8 million copies in the UK as of April 2021.
-It was released in 1999 in the US, after Williams' debut there with "Millennium".
-"Angels" re-entered the ARIA Top 100 at No. 91, on 5 May 2008.
-After announcing his XXV album in June 2022, and releasing a reworked version of "Angels", titled "Angels (XXV)", the song placed at number 92 on the UK Official Singles Sales Chart on 10 June.